 - Where possible the host club should provide a referee.

-- Prior to the start of each match the Captains will exchange team lists, with the players listed as A, B, C and D. The listing will be in handicap order, the lowest handicap first, except for The Inter-Club Championship which will be in DGrade order.
+- Prior to the start of each match the Captains will exchange team lists, with the players listed as A, B, C and D. The listing will be in handicap order, the lowest handicap first, except for The AC Inter-Club Championship which will be in DGrade order.
 Where two or more players have the same handicap (or DGrade) the Captain may choose their order, which must then apply for the whole match.
 The sequence of play will then be as described in the Match Format for that competition.

 - The match must be completed in one day.
 Time limits should be imposed if necessary by agreement between the Captains, either before or during play, to ensure this.
 A maximum time limit of 3.5 hours is compulsory for The Longman Inter-Club Trophies and The Secretary's Shield, and 75 minutes is the time limit for Short Croquet.

 - In order to ensure that a result is achieved in a single day in the case of bad weather, shortened games may have to be considered for the second session.
 If the second session has begun but has to be abandoned, then only the scores of completed games count for the result.
 If the second session has not started, or no games have concluded, the result is taken from the first session games only.
-If fewer than three games have been completed, or if the scores in a curtailed match are level, and there is no possibility of further play in any outstanding game to complete it, then, unfortunately, the toss of a coin is the only means of determining the winner (see 12 below, which allows for postponements assuming the away team is prepared to travel again; if so, this is a new match and no games are carried forward from the abandoned match).
+If fewer than three games have been completed, or if the scores in a curtailed match are level, and there is no possibility of further play in any outstanding game to complete it, then, unfortunately, the toss of a coin is the only means of determining the winner (see 12 below, which allows for postponements assuming the away team is prepared to travel again; if so, this will be a new match and no games will be carried forward from the abandoned match).
 In an abandoned match, any completed singles game counts for handicap and ranking purposes, so full results should be submitted with the reason for abandonment.

 - A match planned within three days of the due date that has to be cancelled, owing to exceptional circumstances outside the control of the teams, may be played within seven days of the cancellation, but the Director must be told within 24 hours of the cancellation and give approval.

 - The draw will be on a regional basis, in an attempt to reduce travelling, only for The Mary Rose Inter-Club Trophy, The Longman Inter-Club Trophies and the Short Croquet Inter-Club Regional Finals.
-It is up to the Clubs playing each other to arrange mutually convenient dates for the matches.
-Dates by which rounds must be completed, together with the details of the draw, will be put onto the CA website and circulated to the clubs concerned after the draw is done.
+It is up to the clubs playing each other to arrange mutually convenient dates for the matches.
+Dates by which rounds must be completed, together with the details of the draw, will be put onto the CA website and circulated to the clubs concerned after the draw is made.
 Extensions will be allowed only under exceptional circumstances and with the permission of the Director.

-- The Director will organise the finals weekend for The Inter-Club Championship, The Mary Rose Inter-Club Trophy, The Longman Inter-Club Trophies and The Short Croquet Inter-Club Competition at the venue and on the dates listed in the CA Fixtures Book.
+- The Director will organise the finals weekend for The AC Inter-Club Championship, The Mary Rose Inter-Club Trophy, The Longman Inter-Club Trophies and The Short Croquet Inter-Club Competition at the venue and on the dates listed in the CA Fixtures Book.
 The final of the Mary Rose will be played on the Saturday, and the final of the Inter-Club on the Sunday, that match consisting of either two or three sessions (see details of Inter-Club Format).
 The semi-finals of the Longman Trophies and the Short Croquet will be played on the Saturday, with the final and third-place play-off taking place on the Sunday.
 The final of the Secretary's Shield will be held at a venue and on a date to suit the finalists: the Director must be informed of the arrangement beforehand so as to be able to organise trophy presentation.

-- The winning club is responsible for reporting the results of each match by e-mail to results#croquet.org.uk - this report will then reach the Director, the CA Office, the news editor of the website, the editor of the Gazette and the people who maintain the Ranking Systems.
+- The winning club is responsible for reporting the results of each match by e-mail to results#croquet.org.uk - this report will then reach the Director, the CA Office, the news editor of the website, the editor of the Gazette, and the people who maintain the Ranking Systems.
 The information required is: